 Assessing whether a class being taught in the “right” or “best” way is not a purpose of the VIP service.
 Such a judgment would be inappropriate as comparing classes is like comparing apples and oranges.
 There are no official standards at CU for what constitutes the right way to teach.

-Most faculty will first engage in an introductory consultation with an ASSETT Staff, or attend a group informational session in their department.
+Most faculty will first engage in an introductory consultation with an ASSETT staff member, or attend a group informational session in their department.
 There, you will learn more about participating and discuss some sample visuals.
-Then, an ASSETT Student Fellow will be matched with your class to take observational data.
-You can choose up to four dates in a semester for your Student Fellow to observe.
-The Student Fellow will then generate visuals of these data, including a timeline of each class they observed, and you can elect to have a follow-up consultation with ASSETT staff to discuss the visuals and any plans you have to tweak your class.
+Then, an ASSETT Student Technology Consultant (STC) will be matched with your class to take observational data.
+You can choose up to four dates in a semester for your STC to observe.
+The STC will then generate visuals of these data, including a timeline of each class they observed, and you can elect to have a follow-up consultation with ASSETT staff to discuss the visuals and any plans you have to tweak your class.

 The descriptive data that you can receive through the VIP service includes instructor and student teaching and learning activities, patterns of questions and answers, technologies used, and levels of student engagement.
 Data is logged in two-minute intervals, allowing you to see patterns in these activities across time.
-ASSETT Student Fellows are thoroughly trained to take research-quality observational data.
+ASSETT Student Technology Consultants are thoroughly trained to take research-quality observational data.
 They log data using a secure online platform.
 You will receive copies your raw data and visuals, and you will choose whether to archive or destroy the copy of your data stored with ASSETT.
-Currently our students are trained to take data using the COPUS tool, a published observational tool.

 ASSETT is always looking for creative ways to extend our reach to more faculty.
-Having the ASSETT Student Fellows make VIP Service observations leverages their brains, skills, and availability to make the service accessible to all.
+Having the ASSETT Student Technology Consultants conduct observations for the VIP service leverages their brains, skills, and availability to make it accessible to all.

-ASSETT Student Fellows work on a variety of complex assignments.
-For their work on the VIP Service project, they complete a 5 hour training and apprenticeship program using teaching videos.
-They achieve an interrater reliability score of .8 or more before they conduct teaching observations.
+ASSETT Student Technology Consultants work on a variety of complex assignments.
+For their work with the VIP service, they complete a five-hour training and apprenticeship program using teaching videos.
+They must achieve an interrater reliability score of .8 or higher before they conduct teaching observations.

 A new technology that supports the online collection of observation data was the impetus for the VIP service.
 Through CU’s partnership with the Tools for Evidence Based Action initiative (TEA), we have been actively helping to develop this technology and developing our own observation protocols, which we have shared with partner institutions.
 This TEA introductory video describes the rationale behind the TEA initiative and some results from Boston University’s work in the area.